 Did you know that job postings in Quebec must be at least in French?
 You can use one or more additional languages, but the French announcement must take precedence.

 - This obligation is set against the backdrop of French being a minority language in North America.

-- In 1977, the Charter of the French Language made French the official language of Quebec.
+- In 1974, the Bill 22, the Official Language Act, sponsored by the Québec Liberal government of Robert Bourassa, made French the official language of Quebec.

 - It confers language rights to workers and consumers, in addition to imposing requirements on businesses for the use of French at every level, including for work tools, employee communications, and the recruitment process.